-To address this challenge, in this research we introduce READ, the first real-time diffusion-transformer-based talking head generation framework.
-Our framework incorporates a pre-trained temporal VAE with a high spatiotemporal compression ratio of 32×32×8 pixels per token.
-To achieve better audio-visual alignment in the compressed latent space, we pre-train a Speech Autoencoder (SpeechAE) by self-supervising to generate temporally compressed speech latent codes that preserve essential acoustic information corresponding to the compressed video latent space.
+To address this challenge, in this research we introduce READ, the first end-to-end real-time diffusion-transformer-based audio-driven talking head generation framework.
+Our framework incorporates a temporal VAE with a high compression ratio of 32×32×8 pixels per token.
+To achieve better audio-visual alignment in the compressed latent space, we pre-train a Speech Autoencoder (SpeechAE) by self-supervising to generate temporally compressed speech latent codes corresponding to the compressed video latents.
 Then, an Audio-to-Video Diffusion Transformer (A2V-DiT) is designed to generate video latents under speech latent conditions efficiently.
-The whole training and inference process of our framework is under the proposed Asynchronous Noise Scheduler (ANS), which implements an asynchronous add-noise forward process and an asynchronous motion-guided reverse process to effectively generate long-time videos.
+The training and inference processes of our framework are under the proposed Asynchronous Noise Scheduler (ANS), which implements an asynchronous add-noise forward process and an asynchronous motion-guided reverse process to effectively generate long-time videos.

 In summary, our contributions are as follows: \begin{itemize} \item We propose an efficient Audio-to-Video Diffusion Transformer (A2V-DiT) model together with a pre-trained Speech Autoencoder (SpeechAE) to generate temporally aligned video latents under speech conditions at a relatively small runtime cost. \item We present an Asynchronous Noise Scheduler (ANS) for extended video diffusion, which achieves consistency between generated clips without extra computational cost. \item We further develop a real-time talking head generation framework that combines A2V-DiT and ANS, which can generate talking head videos at a 1:1 time ratio. \end{itemize}